FAQ on the CPC Initiative

 The initiative includes a monthly, per-patient care management fee and the potential to share in any savings to the Medicare program, in addition to traditional fee-for-service payments.

 In April 2012 the CMMI released the names of seven geographic markets that were chosen to participate in the CPC initiative.
+In mid-2012, practices were selected through a competitive application process in each selected region.
+The initiative began in 2012 and is scheduled to conclude at the end of 2016.

 According to the CMS Innovation Center web site, "The Center for Medicare & Medicaid Innovation within the Centers for Medicare & Medicaid Services (CMS) fosters health care transformation by finding new ways to pay for and deliver care that improve care and health while lowering costs.
 The Center identifies, develops, supports, and evaluates innovative models of payment and care service delivery for Medicare, Medicaid and CHIP beneficiaries."

 The CMS Innovation Center believes that primary care is critical to achieving the three-part aim of promoting health, improving care and reducing overall system costs.
 In addition to the CPC initiative, CMS has launched other initiatives focused on primary care transformation including the Multi-Payer Advanced Primary Care Practice Demonstration, Federally Qualified Health Center Advanced Primary Care Demonstration and Independence at Home Initiative.
+The CMS Innovation Center is using the finding of the CPC initiative, as well as other programs, to inform future payment reform and care delivery models.

 The primary care system is evolving at a rapid pace with changes in the payment environment and increasing expectations related to value, service and outcomes for patients.